Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/power_save/src/power_save.rst

 LOGUART
 ~~~~~~~~~~~~~~
 .. note::
-   When using LOGUART as a wakeup source:
+   When using LOGUART as a wakeup source, there are some restrictions:

    - If the Rx clock source is XTAL40M, do not turn off XTAL or OSC4M during sleep; if the Rx clock source is OSC2M, do not turn off OSC4M during sleep.